In Her Words: Thriving in the Employment Gap

 This isn’t the complete guide to thriving in the employment gap, but it is a start.
 Being in the employment gap IS hard.
 But it can also be one of the most reinvigorating and rewarding times of your life if you open your heart and mind and surrender to not knowing.

-Tosca DiMatteo is the Founder and CEO of T.L.C.
-Tosca Liana Consulting, which she created to help inspire and support individuals and organizations in discovering / re-discovering the heart of their brand, so they can live it authentically from the inside out.
+Tosca DiMatteo is the Founder and CEO of TOSCA Coaching and Consulting, which she created to help inspire and support individuals and organizations in discovering/re-discovering the heart of their brand, so they can live it authentically from the inside out.
 Previous to this, Tosca spent 20 years honing her badass marketing and collaboration skills in the Consumer Goods, Media and Retail industries.
-You can follow her on Instagram @toscadimatteo.
+You can find more information on toscadimatteo.com, Facebook, and Instagram.

 For more on charting your own course and navigating challenges, check out: